chaofengqing/chao_lab/content/resources/presentation/index.md

 This page summarizes the presentation tips based on comments for past presentations in Chao Lab.

+## Basic rules

+- Grammar and spelling checks for slides
+- Rehearse at least once
+- Stick within the time limit
+- All contents in slides are subject to be questioned

-##  **Delivery & Presentation Style**
+## Delivery & Presentation Style

 ### Eye Contact & Engagement

-- Do not look at the slides all the time, maintain eye contact with audience
+- Do not look at the slides all the time, have eye contact with audience from time to time
-- Point to the picture/blackboard when explaining visual content
+- When a table/figure contains much info, point to the mentioned part to assist explanation
-- Do not read from the script - speak naturally
+- Do not read from the script; talk naturally
 - Explain plots in detail, convey messages properly

 ### Pacing & Clarity

-- Use animation to show bullet points one by one
+- Use animation to show bullet points one by one, instead of showing all points in one go
-- Avoid too many words on slides - shorten or split content
+- Avoid too many words on slides, shorten or split content
-- Don't just read through table row names - explain properly
+- Do not simply read through table row names, explain properly
 - State one sentence to highlight motivation of comparisons

-##  **Slide Content & Structure**
+## Slide Content & Structure

 ### Background & Definitions

-- Need background on research
+- Must have research background
-- Main concepts and terms should be explained properly at the start
+- Main concepts and terms should be explained very clearly in the start
-- Motivation should be highlighted at the beginning
+- Motivations should be highlighted at the beginning
-- Write out full forms when first introducing acronyms
+- Write out full forms when introducing acronyms the first time
+  - You may recall the full form in later part of the presentation again, in case the audiences forget about the full forms

 ### Visual Improvements

-- Add plots to better explain context
+- Plots can be helpful in demonstrating complex idea vividly
-- Use titles that convey key messages of plots
+- Frame titles can be served as the key messages of plots/tables in a slide
-- Increase font sizes (text, legends, labels)
+- Increase font sizes (text, legends, labels) in figure elements
-- Make grey colors more visible
 - Adjust dot sizes for better visibility
 - Merge legends into one where possible
-- Update legend titles to distinguish training/testing data

-## **Technical Content & Explanations**
+## Technical Content & Explanations

 ### Model & Methodology

 - Highlight each contribution clearly
-- Explain sampling error meaning and known values
 - Notations should be consistent throughout the whole presentation
-- Make indices clear (i, c, t, j)
+- Explain the key indices at least once, e.g.
+  - $c$: country
+  - $t$: year or time
 - State clearly what are known values vs what are unknown parameters in the model

 ### Results Interpretation